 Vice President and Executive Director: Bob Ives

-Bob Ives, COO for the Family History Guide Association, received a Master's Degree in computerized curriculum design and went to work as the Director of Instructional Technology for the Utah State Office of Education.
+Bob Ives, Executive Director for the Family History Guide Association, received a Master's Degree in computerized curriculum design and went to work as the Director of Instructional Technology for the Utah State Office of Education.
 Bob was instrumental in the spread of technology in the state and the development of cutting edge programs such as satellite distance learning with IBM.

 He later formed his own technology consulting and training company, Educational Renaissance, Inc. and worked as an IBM business partner for 15 years.
 He has traveled across the U.S. and the Pacific as a trainer for IBM Educational Systems, as well as McGraw-Hill and Allyn & Bacon.
 Bob has served on state and national committees such as the NCTM Technology Committee and the Governors' Computer Literacy Task Force.
 He has given presentations across the United States, Canada, Singapore, Australia and Malaysia.
-He has

 Bob is currently the Technology Coordinator for the Sandy Utah Granite Family History Center, the third largest family history center in the Salt Lake Valley.
 He and his wife Dawn have two sons and four grandchildren.
 Bob has a B.S. from Brigham Young University, an M.Ed. and Administrative Certification from the University of Utah.
 He has also served as an adjunct professor for Utah State University.